 Research is hard work.
 A lot of time and effort is spent on finding out content, reading, organizing and managing information, and coming with your own thesis so you can add value with your work.

-A great writing tool can go a long way towards helping you manage all this hard work and make it easy on you.
+A great writing tool can go a long way towards helping you manage all this hard work and make it easy for you.
 Did we miss any awesome writing tool for researchers out there?
 Let us know by tweeting us at @bit_docs.

 Further reads :